 If you figured county tax on Form IT-40, line 9, and had to pay a local income tax outside Indiana, you may be able to take a credit.
 This credit applies only if the tax you paid outside Indiana was to another city, county, town, or other local governmental entity, and they did not refund the tax, or give you a credit for Indiana county tax.

-The credit can be used to reduce the County Adjusted Gross Income Tax, County Option Income Tax and, beginning with tax year 2015, the County Economic Development Income Tax.
+The credit can be used to reduce your county tax liability.
 Carefully read instructions for Line B below.

 Complete lines A, B and C to figure your credit.